droidecahedron/nrf_peripheral_dmm/README.md

 - Open nRF Connect for Desktop, and open the board configurator, and configure the 54L15DK to be 3V3 by changing the VDD option and selecting "Write config"
 ![image](https://github.com/user-attachments/assets/ddc51fd1-9996-4999-b422-17226a7ace9b)

-## Move to the ADC branch for the next set of instructions: [➡️LINK](https://github.com/droidecahedron/Teardown-2025/tree/adc)
+## Move to the adc branch for the next set of instructions: [➡️LINK](https://github.com/droidecahedron/Teardown-2025/tree/adc)